2 people standing next to mailbox that reads 5A

 This bin is to be stored on Malina's property.
 This will create space for shared glass recycling and food and garden organics bins in communal storage areas.

-Additional bins will be delivered in March-April 2023 so that every townhouse in Malina's development will have their own 240 litre mixed recycling bin.
+Additional bins were delivered in March-April 2023 so that every townhouse in Malina's development now has their own 240 litre mixed recycling bin.

 Malina will use a shared glass recycling bin which will be collected every 4 weeks (monthly) from 1 July 2023.